otanerocram/MIT-JS-Excersise-7.2/README.md

-# PacMan Assignment
+# PacMen Assignment

 ## Description:
-> Short project description.

-In this project, it is possible to make appear one or many pacman on the screen and make them move around and bounce off the webpage limits.

-It is recommended to view the map in full screen size for better experience.
-However, the project works even if the window is not at full screen.
+> Implementing multiple bouncing pacman inside the DOM using Javascript.

 ## Installation:
 > No installation is required.
 Just download code and copy to your public_html Apache server.

 ## Usage:
-> Once you have

-You could also add more PacMan after starting the game, simply repeat the process described previously to add new pacman instances.

-Trick: If you would like to see all of the pacmen on screen to speed up, click again on the Start Game button.
-The PacMen will start to move even faster each time you press the Start Game button.
+> Once you have index.html opened in your browser this is how works: When you click the "Add PacMan" button, a new pacman should appear at a random position on the screen.
+When you click the "Start Game" button, the pacman or pacmen created should start moving at random velocity on the screen.
+When a given pacman hits the edge of the screen, it should change position to stay within the frame of the web page.

 ## Support:
 > Feel free to contact me for additional support at ocram@beltren.dev.
 Include the subject "Help with PacMen Game".